 Unprovoked VTE at age <50 years

-VTE with a strong family history of VT or known familial protein S deficiency
+VTE with a strong family history of VTE or known familial protein S deficiency

 Routine anticoagulation for asymptomatic patients with protein S deficiency is not recommended.